 Coming off of a brand new album, There Is So Much Here, Glen Phillips returns to St Pete for another special intimate listening-room-style event.
-HIDEAWAY PRESENTS is happy to team up to bring this Santa Barbara native and founding member of Toad the Wet Sprocket to take the stage at The Venue at Bayboro Brewing!
+HIDEAWAY RECORDING STUDIO is happy to team up to bring this Santa Barbara native and founding member of Toad the Wet Sprocket to take the stage at The Venue at Bayboro Brewing!
 We’re so excited to welcome him back to St Pete and to this beautiful new room and stage, bare feet and all.
 Come join us!
 What a great Christmas present this will make 🙂

 Brewery opens at 4.
 Doors to venue open at 6.
 Glen takes stage at 8:15.
 Opener TBA.